-- Vegans sometimes use ground Chia seeds as a substitute for eggs.
+- Vegans sometimes use ground Chia seeds as a substitute for eggs in baking.
 Combine 1 tablespoon with 3 tablespoons of water and it will replace one egg in your recipes.

 - Brussels sprouts are cruciferous vegetables and are rich in many nutrients.
 They contain high levels of vitamin C, K, and fiber, as well as plenty of omega-3 fatty acids.

 - One study found that increasing your intake of cruciferous vegetables can reduce your risk of heart disease by 16%4.

 - When Brussels sprouts are cooked, they deliver three times as much omega-3s.
 In 1/2 cup of cooked Brussels sprouts, you will find 135 mg of omega-3 fatty acids.

 - Brussels sprouts are can be served roasted, blanched, steamed, or stir-fried.

 - Algal oil comes from algae and is a vegan source of both DHA and EPA.